Azure-Samples/explore-iot-operations/quickstart/quick_vm_build.md

 > Uses the SSH key generated during VM creation (`~/.ssh/id_rsa`).

 **Option B — Entra ID login (no key needed, but requires extra setup first):**
+If you are fine connecting as above, you are now done with setting up the VM and can move on to installing AKS.
+These instructions below are for more specific connection requirements.

 Install the AAD SSH extension on the VM:
 ```bash